Q: Daylight is coming, how will it impact my course?

 See this video on Emailing your course in D2L for more on using the Address Book.

-A: You may have it filtered to a specific course rather than showing all messages.
+A: You may have messages filtered to a specific course rather than showing all messages.
 When you are in a course and then click on the email link, the messages filter to that course.
 Use the “Filter By” pull down menu and select “All Messages” to see all email.
 Use the “settings” link (upper right) to configure options such as tracking activity for sent messages and forwarding email.

 A: Instructors (course editors) can add existing users to their course Classlist.